Parents Livid White High School Student Cameron Terrell In Class After Being Charged With Murder Of Black Man

 — Masters of Confusion (@TheOriginalMCs) November 14, 2017

-On top on being legally able to travel to high-profile sporting events at will, 18-year-old murders suspect Cameron Terrell hasn’t even been formally kicked out of (or suspended from) his high school for his alleged violent crimes.
+On top on being legally able to travel to high-profile sporting events at will, 18-year-old murder suspect Cameron Terrell hasn’t even been formally kicked out of (or suspended from) his high school for his alleged violent crimes.
 Palos Verdes Peninsula Unified School District officials have confirmed to local media that Terrell attended classes as recently as last week – although he was notably absent Monday when several parents informally protested his presence in the classroom with their children.

-Some parents believe that Cameron Terrell’s presence at Palos Verdes High School not only sends the wrong message but that it also endangers the welfare of their children.
+Some parents believe that Cameron Terrell’s presence at Palos Verdes High School not only sends the wrong message, but that it also endangers the welfare of their children.
 Rod Uyeda, an ex-Manhattan Beach police Chief and Palos Verdes High School dad, doesn’t believe that Terrell (an adult charged with murder) has any business attending high school with his children, or the rest of the 3,000 or so students enrolled at the school.

 @DonAustin_PVP what the hell are you thinking, letting MURDER SUSPECT Cameron Terrell back at PV High… From what I have been told, it is your decision.
 Don't put my innocent children at risk.
 Get him out of the school now!